cal-itp/gtfs-service-area/README.md

 Compute a transit service area from static [GTFS](https://gtfs.org/reference/static).
 Results are output as single-layer `.geojson` files.

+**NOTE**: The functionality in this tool has been incorporated into the upstream [`gtfs-to-geojson`][gtfsgeojson].
+This repo will be marked as read-only and no longer maintained in the near future.

 ## Examples

 The [`example`](example/) directory contains output using GTFS data from [Big Blue Bus][bbb] and [Monterey-Salinas Transit][mst], with settings from the [sample config file](config.sample.json) in this repository.